general & preventive dentistry at desert smiles

 At Desert Smiles Cosmetic & Restorative Dentistry, we value our patients as members of our collective family.
 That’s why we offer a multitude of services beyond cosmetic dentistry, such as preventative and general dentistry procedures, to help ensure the long-lasting oral health of all who visit our office.

-Dr. Wilcox, Dr. Tenney and their staff are highly-trained, passionate about dentistry, and work with you each step of the way to achieve you goals.
+Dr. Nathan Tenney and our staff are highly-trained, passionate about dentistry, and work with you each step of the way to achieve you goals.
 With state-of-the-art equipment and the latest advanced technologies and techniques, you can be sure that you’re receiving the best care for your dental health.